 The answer in the case of a neo-natal intensive care nurse was that attendance really is essential.

-In the Sampler case, the employee was a neo-natal intensive care unit nurse.
+In the Samper case, the employee was a neo-natal intensive care unit nurse.
 She sought an accommodation from her employer to allow her an unspecified number of unplanned absences from her job.
 Specifically, she wanted to opt out of the employer’s attendance policy, which permitted five unplanned absences of unlimited hair loss duration as well as other permitted absences.
-The court ruled that under the ADA regular attendance was an essential function of this neo-natal nursing position.
-Click here to read the full decision.
+The court ruled that under the ADA regular attendance was an essential function of this neo-natal nursing position (view the decision).

 Of course, attendance is not essential to all jobs and employers should use caution and legal counsel in determining what constitutes the essential job functions of a specific position under ADA.